Photo by Unknown (prototype asset)

 FAQ

 Is Ubud or Seminyak better for a Bali trip?
-Depends entirely on the primary purpose — Ubud for the extraordinary cultural immersion (the extraordinary Monkey Forest, the extraordinary rice terraces, the extraordinary healing tradition, the extraordinary yoga and wellness), the extraordinary nature (the Ayung River, the extraordinary jungle), and the extraordinary food (the finest Balinese cuisine, the extraordinary Locavore restaurant).
-Seminyak for the beach club culture, the extraordinary sunset drinks, the extraordinary independent restaurants, and the access to the Uluwatu temples and surf.
-Most Bali trips do both (3 nights Ubud + 4 nights Seminyak/Canggu/Uluwatu) and the extraordinary balance is worth the two hotel stays.
+It depends entirely on the primary purpose of the trip.
+Choose Ubud for cultural immersion — the Monkey Forest, rice terraces, traditional healing practices, yoga and wellness — along with the Ayung River’s jungle scenery and standout dining like Locavore.
+Choose Seminyak for beach club culture, sunset drinks, independent restaurants, and easy access to the Uluwatu temples and surf breaks.
+Most Bali itineraries combine both, typically three nights in Ubud plus four in Seminyak, Canggu, or Uluwatu, and the split is generally worth the extra logistics of two hotel stays.

 When is the best time to visit Bali?
-April–October (the dry season — the Balinese winter, low humidity, clear skies, the extraordinary Nyepi — the extraordinary Day of Silence, the Balinese New Year, when the entire island goes silent for 24 hours, no traffic, no lights, no activity — typically March or April, variable annually).
-The extraordinary Kecak dance performances at Uluwatu Temple are most spectacular at sunset in the dry season.
+April through October is the dry season — Bali’s version of winter, with low humidity and clear skies.
+Nyepi, the Day of Silence and Balinese New Year, falls within this window (typically March or April, the date varies annually) and shuts the entire island down for 24 hours: no traffic, no lights, no activity.
+The Kecak dance performances at Uluwatu Temple are at their best at sunset during the dry season.

 Related guides